 Associate Professor Jacy Ippolito, Chairperson

-Assistant Professors: Sovicheth Boun, Laurie Dickstein-Fischer, Leslie Duhaylongsod, Melanie Gonzalez, Jose Salgado
+Assistant Professors: Sovicheth Boun, Laurie Dickstein-Fischer, Leslie Duhaylongsod, James Noonan

 The Secondary and Higher Education Department prepares undergraduate students to work in secondary education and community education settings.
 The department also prepares professionals and graduate students to work in school counseling and higher education and educational leadership positions.

 The Secondary and Higher Education Department offers an integrated bachelor’s/master’s degree program (4+1) with an application process occurring in the second year.
 Students planning to teach a specific content area complete a major in the College of Arts and Sciences in the field of knowledge for which the teaching license is sought, along with either a second major or minor in Education.
-The approved 4+1 licensure programs in conjunction with the teacher education major/minor are English (8-12), History (5-8 or 8-12), Mathematics (5-8 or 8-12), Physical Education (Elementary or Secondary), Theatre Arts (PK-12), and Visual Arts (PK-8 or 5-12).
+The approved 4+1 licensure programs in conjunction with the teacher education major/minor are Biology (8-12), English (8-12), History (5-8 or 8-12), Mathematics (5-8 or 8-12), Physical Education (Elementary or Secondary).

 Detailed information about educational licensure program requirements and resources for learning and educational practice may be found in the School of Education section of this catalog.

-Finally, the Secondary and Higher Education Department houses M.Ed. programs in School Counseling and Higher Education-Student Affairs, along with MAT (Master of Arts in Teaching) programs in English, Chemistry, History, Mathematics, and Spanish.
+Finally, the Secondary and Higher Education Department houses multiple graduate programs.
+The department offers M.Ed. programs in School Counseling and Higher Education-Student Affairs, a graduate certificate in Teacher Leadership, a CAGS degree in Educational Leadership, along with MAT (Master of Arts in Teaching) programs in English, History, Mathematics, Spanish, and Teaching English to Speakers of Other Languages (TESOL).
 The higher education program is designed for those seeking a career in student affairs at the post-secondary level.
-A Certificate program in Teacher Leadership is available for educators who want to take a leadership role in a school setting.
+Meanwhile, the Certificate program in Teacher Leadership is available for educators who want to take a leadership role in a school setting.
 Our CAGS (Certificate of Advanced Graduate Study) program in Educational Leadership is available to students who have already completed a master’s degree and wish to seek licensure as school administrators.

 Teacher Education Major or Minor